 30 Days in Atlanta was filmed in locations in Atlanta and Nigeria.
 This movie was AY’s crossover to the big screens.
 Writing for YNaija!
 Film Blog, film critic Wilfred Okichie says it shows the comedian “forward thinking capacity to evolve as a creative.”

-The original Akpos story had loads of laugh and was a huge box office hit.
+The original Akpos story had loads of laughs and was a huge box office hit.
 It is the first Nigerian movie to hit 100 million naira in cinema sales.

 Cast: Ramsey Noah, RMD, Vivica A. Fox, Desmond Elliot, Omoni Oboli, and Majid Michael.